micahvandegrift/micahvandegrift.github.io/CV.md

 * [Explore Fermentology](http://fermentology.pubpub.org)

 **Virtual Martin Luther King Jr. Project**
-> Coordinated a sustainability sprint and follow-up work for the vMLK team as they moved from production phase to maintenance
+> Coordinated a sustainability sprint and follow-up work for the vMLK team as they moved from the production phase to the maintenance

 * [Project description](https://www.lib.ncsu.edu/projects/virtual-martin-luther-king-jr-project-vmlk)
 * [Experience vMLK](https://vmlk.chass.ncsu.edu/)